Benchmarks

 |---|---|---|

-alert-threshold | 150% | Marks benchmarks as regressed in the PR comment and fails pull request CI when ≥1.5× slower than baseline |
+alert-threshold | 150% | Marks benchmarks as regressed and posts a PR comment when ≥1.5× slower than baseline (never blocks CI on PRs) |

-fail-threshold | 200% | Fails CI on non-PR runs such as pushes to main when a benchmark is ≥2× slower than baseline |
+fail-threshold | 200% | Fails CI on non-PR runs (pushes to main, merge queue) when a benchmark is ≥2× slower than baseline |

 On pull requests where benchmarks run and benchmark functions are discovered, a comment is posted only when the alert threshold is exceeded, highlighting the regressed benchmarks.